-- Using a piping bag with a tip pipe on the hair and stitches.
+- Using a piping bag with a Wilton #3 writing tip and pipe on the hair and stitches

 How to make Mummy rice krispie treats:

-- Make your rice crispy treats like you would normally a cut them into squares.
+- Make your rice crispy treats like you would normally and cut them into squares.

 - Melt your bright white candy melts and then place in a piping bag with a tip.